-- 1. Apply the ergonomics principles for the creation of safer, healthier and efficient activities in the workplace. - 2.
-Develop the human ergonomics information input and workstations to fit employees. - 3.
-Evaluate appropriate risk reduction measures to mitigate ergonomic risks. - 4.
-Analyze the ergonomics principle for the design of workplace layout and design of equipment. - 5.
-Examine the environmental aspects of good ergonomic design.
+- 1. Apply ergonomics principles to the creation of safer, healthier and more efficient and effective activities in the workplace. - 2.
+Apply ergonomics human information input and workstations to fit employees - 3.
+Identify appropriate risk reduction measures to reduce ergonomic risks - 4.
+Apply ergonomics principle to the design of workplace layout and design of equipment - 5.
+Appreciate environmental aspects of good ergonomic design